transdigiware/ICp-banking-microservices/README.md

 4. Build your Docker image:

+	1. First, change directory to the proper location for our image.
+	`cd ICp-banking-microservices/banking-application`
+	2. Execute the Docker command to create your image.
 	`sudo docker build -t "YOUR_USERNAME-banking-image:latest" .`

 5. As a result, a Docker image is created based on your Dockerfile and your source code pulled from Github :

 	`sudo docker images`

-6. Create manually a new container based on your fresh Docker image:
+6. Manually start a new container based on your fresh Docker image:

 	`sudo docker run -p 3000:3000 YOUR_USERNAME-banking-image`